My Hairiest Adventure

 I’ll start with a quick recap of the plot.
 You can find a more detailed one over at the Goosebumps Wiki if your heart so desires.
 Larry gets chased around all the time by a random pack of dogs that live in his town for some reason.
 Larry also has a condition where he can’t sweat, so he has to go see Dr. Murkin every few weeks for an injection of something.
 Larry and his best friend Lily are in a band with a bunch of their friends and they aren’t very good.
 The kids find a bottle of expired INSTA-TAN in some trash after band practice and you would think they discovered gold by the way they reacted.
 They all put it on and nothing happens… until that night when Larry grows fur on his hand!

-There’s lots of weird fur growing and shaving it off moments, all while practicing for the battle of the bands.
+There are lots of weird fur-growing and shaving-it-off moments, all while practicing for the battle of the bands.
 Their bandmate Manny disappears.
 Then Lily disappears and Larry spots a dog wearing her necklace with her same different-colored eyes.
 They are forced to do the Battle of the Bands competition without them.
 He finally tells his parents about all the hair and they fess up to him.
 He’s really a dog and has been the whole time, so were Lily and Manny.
-Their parents all work for Dr. Murkin and his experiments successfully turned dogs into people, but the process couldn’t hold.
+Their parents all worked for Dr. Murkin and his experiments successfully turned dogs into people, but the process couldn’t hold.
 It ends with Larry and Lily being dogs again and sniffing stuff.
 The INSTA-TAN had nothing to do with anything.
 The end.

 So my biggest issue is that none of the main plot elements had anything to do with one another.
 The INSTA-TAN had nothing to do with anything.
 The Battle of the Bands certainly happened, but it didn’t make a lot of sense given the twist.
 The kids being dogs would have been a lot funnier if they all exhibited odd dog behaviors from the jump aside from not sweating.
 It was like the twist had nothing to do with the rest of the things that happened, and it fell flat as a result.
 Instead of the INSTA-TAN being the catalyst, it should have been something related to Dr. Murkin or at least referenced the kids being dogs.
 Instead of the Battle of the Bands, it should have been baseball or something that would make more sense for a dog to be into.
 Dogs love running and chasing balls.
 They love the smells of things.
 They’re not good with boundaries.
 They have no concept of “gross.”
 They eat things they find on the sidewalk without thinking about it.
 That could have been comedy gold and it feels like such a missed opportunity.